Highland Lakes Amateur Radio Club Web Site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 HIGHLAND LAKES AMATEUR RADIO CLUB INC.

-Date/Time: The club normally meets on the last Friday of the month at 1830 Hours local time.
+Date/Time: The Highland Lakes Amateur Radio Club normally meets on the last Friday of the month at 1830 Hours local time.
 Quarterly, in January, April, July, and October the meeting is a potluck supper.

-ARES session convenes immediately after the regular meeting time, for approximately 30 minutes, EXCEPT when there is a potluck supper meeting.
+ARES session convenes immediately before the regular meeting, at 1800, EXCEPT when there is a potluck supper meeting.

 Location: Marble Falls EMS station.
 609 Industrial Boulevard, Marble Falls, TX MAP